VSnow1988/CS405-SNHU/README.md

 # CS405-SNHU
 ## SNHU CS 405 - Secure Coding

+### Assignments
-Assignments: Secure coding puzzles and excercises.
+Secure coding puzzles and excercises.

+### Project One
-Project One: A mock security policy for a fictional corporation.
+A mock security policy for a fictional corporation.

+### Project Two
-Project Two: Presentation of a finished security policy.
+Presentation of a finished security policy.

+### Journals
-Journals: Reflections on the concepts learned.
+Reflections on the concepts learned.